Quantum jamming brings quantum mechanics to macroscopic scales: Results

-Roughly speaking, the local magnetisation in a state with a single impurity is identified with either one local magnetisation or another ($y$ spins apart) in the underlying jammed state, depending on whether the impurity is on the left or on the right.
-The matrix elements with more impurities have a similar interpretation and can be reduced to those with a single impurity, \eqref{eq:sznnu}.
-Time evolution is readily obtained
+Roughly speaking, the local magnetisation in a product state with a single impurity---\eqref{eq:szn}---is identified with either one local magnetisation or another ($y$ spins apart) in the underlying jammed state, depending on whether the impurity is on the left or on the right.
+The matrix elements with more impurities---\eqref{eq:sznnu}---have a similar interpretation and can be reduced to those with a single impurity.